ansible/ansible-sign/docs/rundown.rst

 Tutorial: signing and verifying content with `ansible-sign` and Sigstore
 ------------------------------------------------------------------------

-The Sigstore signing utility is available under the `ansible-sign sigstore-sign` subcommands.
+The Sigstore signing utility is available under the `ansible-sign project sigstore-sign` subcommands.
-For more information about the different command line arguments available, use ansible-sign sigstore-sign --help`.
+For more information about the different command line arguments available, use ansible-sign project sigstore-sign --help`.

 By default, ``ansible-sign`` will use the Sigstore public good instances of Fulcio, Rekor and of the OpenID Connect issuer.
 If you wish to connect to private instances of Sigstore, specify the corresponding URLs with the ``--rekor-url``, ``--fulcio-url`` and ``--oidc-issuer`` options.